EFHIII/midi-ch/drums/README.md

 Must also be applied to the audio file in order to sync properly, this does not generate an audio file.
 Any DAW *should* work, although some might create inacurate tempo-maps.
 FL Studio is a good choice.

 ## Percussion Selectors
 Each percussion piece used in the Midi will get it's own selector.
 By default, some of them will already be assigned to one of the 7 pads or 2 peddals which are colored accordingly.
 You can change these and assign the other percussion pieces using the checkboxes.
-The rightmost two checkboxes are accent each & log each respectively.
+The rightmost two checkboxes are accent each (WIP) & log each respectively.
 Loging each will put in a custom event each time that percusion piece is played, which can be useful when manually editing a chart.
 Deleting notes will remove them from their instrument, not just the chart and will persist after reloading the chart.

 ## Song Playback
 Plays the notes that the chart is showing